Mediation: Australia

-Other institutions offer units in mediation across a number of disciplines such as law, social science, business and the humanities.
+Both levels of accreditation have requirements regarding ongoing professional development, professional indemnity insurance and good character.

 Not all kinds of mediation-work require academic qualifications, as some deal more with practical skills than with theoretical knowledge.
-Membership organizations provide training courses.
+Membership organizations can be recognised under AMDRAS to provide training courses.

 Internationally a similar approach to the training of mediators is taken by organizations such as the Centre for Effective Dispute Resolution, CEDR.
 Based in London, it has trained over 5000 CEDR mediators from different countries to date.

 No legislated national standards on the level of education apply to all practitioners' organizations.
 However, organizations such as the National Alternative Dispute Resolution Advisory Council (NADRAC) advocate for a wide scope on such issues.
 Other systems apply in other jurisdictions such as Germany, which advocates a higher level of educational qualification for practitioners of mediation.

 Codes of conduct

 Common elements of codes of conduct include: